NETWAYS/foreman-training/advanced/04_cli.md

 ****

 * Make sure to provide the correct credentials.
-* Create the new Operatingsystem entry for "CentOS 6.8"
+* Create the new Operatingsystem entry for "CentOS Stream 9"
-* Associate the template "Kickstart default PXELinux" and set it as default template
-* Associate the template "Kickstart default" and set it as default template
+* Optionally add the parameter "enable-official-puppet7-repo"

 !SLIDE supplemental solutions
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Working with the CLI